zoff-kollektiv/cifar/data/people/16-artem-pshonka.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 06.03.2014
 ---
-Artem Pshonka, together with his father Viktor Pshonka are both wanted on criminal charges for abuse of office.
+Artem Pshonka, together with his father Viktor Pshonka, are both wanted on criminal charges for abuse of office.
 Both fled Ukraine shortly after Viktor Yanukovych.
-Artem Pshonka has been linked to BG Bank which has been declared insolvent and is facing charges of fraud.
+Artem Pshonka has been linked to BG Bank, which has been declared insolvent and is facing charges of fraud.
 [1](https://www.kyivpost.com/article/content/business/bg-bank-steals-from-sinking-ship-417545.html)